Hatch Restore reviews are in

-I have wanted a sunrise alarm clock for a long time.
-Sounds super random and it kind of is.
+I wanted a sunrise alarm clock for a long time before I actually purchased once.
 It all started when I went to Las Vegas for a work trip.
 The hotel I stayed at was right on the strip and it was super bright in the room no matter what time of day, so like most hotels in Las Vegas it had black out blinds.
-But what was even cooler was that I could program the blackout blinds to open up at a specific time.
+But what was even cooler was that I could program the blackout blinds to open up at a specific, scheduled time.
 I decided I would set it for 10 minutes before my alarm went off.
 And oh my gosh.
 It was the most delightful way to wake up ever.
 I gradually, naturally woke up as the light of the city filled the room and when my alarm went off I wasn’t jolted up and annoyed, I was ready to get up.
 It felt good.

-Honestly, I dreamt about purchasing programmable blackout curtains for a long time, but they aren’t the cheapest upgrade, not to mention they aren’t super helpful for waking up in the winter in Michigan (SO dark).
-Fast forward a few years and I started to see sunrise alarm clocks all over my advertisements.
+For a long time, I dreamt about purchasing programmable blackout curtains, but they aren’t the cheapest upgrade, not to mention they aren’t super helpful for waking up in the winter in Michigan (it is SO dark).
+Fast forward a few years and I started to see sunrise alarm clocks all over.
 I was so excited, I researched options, read plenty of Hatch alarm clock reviews (and other brands), and I finally made the purchase!

 Quick tour of the Hatch Restore

-The Hatch Restore alarm clock is an alarm clock, noisemaker, and light all in one.
+The Hatch Restore is an alarm clock, noisemaker, and light all in one.

 When looking at the front of the alarm, the right side allows you to control the brightness of the light, the left side the volume of the noisemaker.